unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 #### Parameters

-- `--unikid` (required): The UNIK token on which to get the property.
 - `-k, --propertyKey` (required): the key of the property for which we query the value.
 See [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)
 - `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
 Default value is 3.
 - `-m, --chainmeta` (optional): Output chain meta data related to the data itself.